DarkEnergyScienceCollaboration/CS9.1/README.md

-#  Identify relevant galaxy properties
+#  Simulations for Covariance Studies

 Summary -- Set of large simulations and related mock catalogs for large scale structure investigations and covariances.